bioint/MetisFL/examples/quickstart-sklearn/README.md

 ## MetisFL Learner

-The MetisFL Learner trains the model on the local dataset and communicating with the server.
+The MetisFL Learner trains the model on the local dataset and communicates model updates with the server.
 The  class that defines the Learner can be found [here](https://github.com/NevronAI/metisfl/blob/main/metisfl/learner/learner.py).
 For this quickstart example, the Learner that we are using is the following:

 ```python
 class TFLearner(Learner):